Aliases for CERK Gene

 CERK converts ceramide to ceramide 1-phosphate (C1P), a sphingolipid metabolite.
 Both CERK and C1P have been implicated in various cellular processes, including proliferation, apoptosis, phagocytosis, and inflammation (Kim et al., 2006 [PubMed 16488390]).[supplied by OMIM, Mar 2008]

 GeneCards Summary for CERK Gene

 CERK (Ceramide Kinase) is a Protein Coding gene.
-Diseases associated with CERK include retinitis pigmentosa.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include phospholipid binding and NAD+ kinase activity.
-An important paralog of this gene is SPHK2.
+Diseases associated with CERK include Retinitis Pigmentosa 26 and Cochlear Disease.
+Among its related pathways are Sphingolipid metabolism and Ceramide Pathway.
+Gene Ontology (GO) annotations related to this gene include magnesium ion binding and diacylglycerol kinase activity.
+An important paralog of this gene is CERKL.

 Catalyzes specifically the phosphorylation of ceramide to form ceramide 1-phosphate (PubMed:11956206, PubMed:16269826, PubMed:19168031).
 Acts efficiently on natural and analog ceramides (C6, C8, C16 ceramides, and C8-dihydroceramide), to a lesser extent on C2-ceramide and C6-dihydroceramide, but not on other lipids, such as various sphingosines (PubMed:11956206, PubMed:16269826, PubMed:19168031).
 Shows a greater preference for D-erythro isomer of ceramides (PubMed:16269826).
 Binds phosphoinositides (PubMed:19168031).